Walid-Berrouk/Shellmates_Mentoring_Program_2k22_Write-Ups/web-server/lsAAS_3/solution.md

 # lsAAS 3

+## Description

+> Let's see if you can make through this injection too.

+## Hints

+> We all know that $ assumes the end, does it here too?
 ## Write-Up

 When accessing the website, we can see that, with a given folder path, it displays its content using `ls` command.
 We note also that the previous commands injections of `lsAAS 1` and `lsAAS 2` doesn't work and we need a new exploit to get the flag.
 When trying, we get the following error :